Duo fitting

 1.650000 3562.3190 1.0

-where and are weighting parameters and is the potential function of the corresponding field, shifted to zero.
+where \beta and V_{\rm top} are parameters and V(r)-V_{\rm min} is the corresponding potential shifted to its minimum.

 lambda 1